prasenjit1980/HousePricePredictor_RidgeLasso/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-BoomBikes aspires to understand the demand for shared bikes among the people after this ongoing quarantine situation ends across the nation due to Covid-19.
-They have planned this to prepare themselves to cater to the people's needs once the situation gets better all around and stand out from other service providers and make huge profits.

-Specifically, they want to understand the factors affecting the demand for these shared bikes in the American market.
+Surprise Housing has decided to enter the Australian market.
+The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
+The company is looking at prospective properties to buy to enter the market.

 The company wants to know:

-* Which variables are significant in predicting the demand for shared bikes.
+* Which variables are significant in predicting the price of a house.
-* How well those variables describe the bike demands
+* How well those variables describe the price of a house.

+This model will then be used by the management to understand how exactly the prices vary with the variables.
+They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
+Further, the model will be a good way for management to understand the pricing dynamics of a new market.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->